Freightliner Inspiration Self-Driving Truck Just One Level From Complete Automation

 Remember that 1986 horror movie Maxmium Overdrive in which machines apocalyptically come to life and take on their creators, the humans?
 It appears like the Freightliner Inspiration truck is something of that sort.
 The beefy, hooded truck with attractive LEDs and swooping design is essentially an evolution of the Freightliner Cascadia, but it is the Highway Pilot Technology that makes the difference.
 With a host of self-driving paraphernalia, this auto-pilot system drives the truck on the highway without driver’s inputs.

-But before you get freaked/ excited, let me tell you these are just bunch of test vehicles, and not commercial trucks ready for production.
+But before you get freaked or excited, let me tell you these are just bunch of test vehicles, and not commercial trucks ready for production.
 There has to be a driver on the seat and ought to be ready to take over if the truck encounters a tricky situation it can’t handle.
 This is a highway-only system as of now and cannot manage real-life city traffic situations.

 Let me elaborate on the technological aspects.
 The truck, in actuality, uses larger versions of the lane departure warning, adaptive cruise control, and blind spot detection techs that are already employed in passenger cars.
 Daimler’s self-piloting system, also previewed in the Mercedes-BenzFuture Truck 2025 at IAA last year, uses a wide angle radar and twin cameras up front, with adaptive cruise control that is standard on Freightliner trucks.